Skip to main content

 echo $location['zoom'];

-Read more about rwmb_get_value().
+See more about rwmb_get_value().

-Outputting a map in a group
+Displaying a map inside a group

 $group_values = rwmb_meta( 'group_id' );

-// If group is cloneable
+// If the group is cloneable

 foreach ( $group_values as $group_value ) {

-echo RWMB_Map_Field::render_map( $group_value['map_id'] );
+echo RWMB_Map_Field::render_map( $group_value['map_id'], $args );

 }

-The helper function RWMB_Map_Field::render_map
+The helper function accepts:

-The location of the map center / marker, in format latitude,longitude[,zoom] (zoom is optional).
-It’s the same format of the map field value. |
+$locationMap location in the format latitude,longitude[,zoom] (zoom is optional).
+Same as the map field value.

 Filters